-Hemihyperplasia, formerly called hemihypertrophy, is a rare disorder in which one side of the body grows more than other, causing asymmetry.
+Hemihyperplasia, formerly called hemihypertrophy, is a rare disorder in which one side of the body grows more than the other due to an excess production of cells, causing asymmetry.
 In a normal cell, there is a mechanism that turns off growth once the cell reaches a certain size.
-However, in hemihypertrophy, the cells on one side aren’t able to stop growing.
-This causes the body to continue growing or enlarge abnormally.
-This disorder is congenital, which means that it is evident at birth.
+However, in hemihyperplasia, the cells on one side aren’t able to stop growing.
+This causes the affected body area(s) to continue growing or enlarge abnormally.
+The disorder is congenital, which means that it is evident at birth.

-No one is sure what causes hemihyperplasia, but there is some evidence that this disease runs in families.
-Genetics seems to play a role, but the genes that seem to cause hemihyperplasia can differ from person to person.
-A mutation on gene 11 is suspected to be the cause.
+No one is exactly sure what causes hemihyperplasia, but there is some evidence that the disorder runs in families.
+Genetics seem to play a role, but the genes that seem to cause hemihyperplasia can differ from person to person.
+A mutation on chromosome 11 is suspected to be associated with hemihyperplasia.

 Statistics vary on how many people actually have this disorder.
 There are several reasons for this.
-First, the symptoms of hemihyperplasia are similar to other diseases, so sometimes the diagnosis can be confused with other diseases.
+First, the symptoms of hemihyperplasia are similar to other diseases, so sometimes the diagnosis can be confused with others.
 Also, sometimes the asymmetry or overgrowth of one side can be so slight that it isn’t easily recognizable.
-Hemihyperplasia affects approximately 1 in 13,200 births, though other research indicates about 1 in 86,000 births (Beck, 1968, Parker 1969).

 The most obvious symptom of hemihyperplasia is the tendency for one side of the body to be larger than the other side.
 An arm or a leg can be longer or larger in circumference.
 In some cases, the trunk or the face on one side is larger.
 Sometimes this isn’t really noticeable unless the individual lies on a bed or flat surface (called the bed test).
-In other cases the difference in posture and gait (how someone walks) is very obvious.
+In other cases, the difference in posture and gait (how someone walks) is noticeable.

 Children with hemihyperplasia are at an increased risk for tumors, specifically those that occur in the abdomen.
-Wilms tumors, which occur in the kidneys, are the most common.
-Tumors are an abnormal cancerous growth that can be benign (harmless) or malignant (harmful).
-Like hemihyperplasia, the cells that form a tumor have often lost the ability to stop or “turn off” the growth mechanism.
-Other types of tumors that are associated with hemihyperplasmia are hepatoblastomas (tumor of the liver), adrenal cell carcinomas, and leiomyosarcomas (tumor of the muscle tissue).
+Tumors are abnormal growths that can be benign (noncancerous) or malignant (cancer).
+In hemihyperplasia, the cells that form a tumor have often lost the ability to stop or “turn off” the growth mechanism.
+Wilms’ tumor, which is a cancer that occurs in the kidneys, is the most common.
+Other types of cancerous tumors that are associated with hemihyperplasia are hepatoblastomas (of the liver), adrenocortical carcinomas (of the adrenal gland), and leiomyosarcomas (of the muscle).

 A diagnosis is usually made by a physical exam.
-Symptoms of this disease are associated with other diseases, like Beckwith-Wiedemann syndrome (BWS), Proteus syndrome, Russell-Silver syndrome, and Sotos syndrome.
-Before diagnosing, your health care provider should rule out these diseases.
-They may also order radiologic exams to screen for tumors.
+Symptoms are associated with other conditions, like Beckwith-Wiedemann syndrome (BWS), Proteus syndrome, Russell-Silver syndrome, and Sotos syndrome.
+Before diagnosing, your health care provider should rule these out.
+They may also order diagnostic imaging to screen for tumors.

-Because this disorder is rare and often overlooked, it is recommended that the diagnosis be made by a clinical geneticist who is familiar with the syndrome.
+Because this disorder is rare and often overlooked, it is recommended that the diagnosis be made by a clinical geneticist who is familiar with it.

-There is no cure for this disorder.
+There is no cure for hemihyperplasia.
 Treatment is centered on screening the patient for tumor growth and treating the tumors.
-For abnormal limbs size, orthopedic treatment and corrective shoes can be recommended.
+For abnormal limb size, orthopedic treatment and corrective shoes can be recommended.

-If you think your child has hemihyperplasia or if you have a diagnosis, you should also consider the following:
+If you think your child has hemihyperplasia or if you have been diagnosed, consider the following:

 - Get a referral to a clinical geneticist for evaluation.